UrbsLab/survival-LCS/README.md

    - Repeat for each `<distribution>_pipeline/`.

 5. **Post-Processing and Outputs**
-   - Run `get_other_results.py` to generate other visualizations such as distribution graphs.
+   - Run `get_other_results.py` to generate other visualizations such as distribution graphs
-   - Run `get_runtime_graph.py` to generate collate runtime/performance outputs.
+   - Run `get_runtime_graph.py` to generate collate runtime/performance outputs.  .
-   - Other Outputs include:
+   - Outputs include:
      - **Tables** (via `Tables*.ipynb`)
      - **Figures** (via `ComprehensiveModelFigure.ipynb`, `SurvivalAnalysisDistributions.ipynb`, etc.)
      - **Rule Tables & Networks** (via `RuleTables.ipynb`, `NetworkGraph_gefx_generator.ipynb`)
      - **Runtime Graphs** (via notebooks or scripts)
    - For each baseline survival distribution (Random, Gamma, Gaussian, Weibull), repeat these runs for each dedicated `<distribution>_pipeline` folder as `outputdir`.
    - Outputs (CSV/PNG files) are stored in the respective output directories and can be archived with `zip_all_csv_pngs.py`.
+---

 ### Worked Example: Randomspline Distribution End-to-End